- Academics & Programs

 - News & Events

-Dr. R. David Lankes, director of the School of Library and Information Science at the University of South Carolina and associate dean of the University's College of Information and Communications, has accepted appointment as the holder of the 2014-15 Follett Chair in Library and Information Science.
-This prestigious appointment is the highest academic honor bestowed by GSLIS upon a master researcher and scholar who has achieved renown in the profession.
+Dr. R. David Lankes, director of the School of Library and Information Science at the University of South Carolina and associate dean of the University's College of Information and Communications, has accepted appointment as the holder of the 2016-17 Follett Chair in Library and Information Science.
+This prestigious appointment is the highest academic honor bestowed by SOIS upon a master researcher and scholar who has achieved renown in the profession.
 The Follett Chair is selected annually for his or her outstanding teaching ability and superior scholarly achievement.
 Dr. Lankes will remain in his current roles in South Carolina and will conduct Follett Chair activities on a visiting basis, traveling to Dominican University in River Forest, Illinois, several times per semester.
 Prior to joining USC, Dr. R. David Lankes served as professor and Dean's Scholar for New Librarianship at Syracuse University's School of Information Studies.

 Lankes is the author of The Atlas of New Librarianship and Expect More (among many other publications), and is a strong advocate for innovation and excellence in twenty-first century libraries.
 Lankes has done research for the National Science Foundation, the Institute for Museum and Library Services, The U.S. Department of Education, The U.S. Department of Defense, The American Library Association, and the MacArthur Foundation among others.
 He has held positions as a visiting scholar at Harvard University’s School of Education, a visiting fellow at the National Library of Canada, and was named the first fellow at the American Library Association’s Office for Information Technology Policy.
 He earned B.F.A., M.S., and Ph.D. degrees from Syracuse University.